CrownedComedian/Red-Sands-of-Time-Data-Pack/Red Sands of Time/README.md

 After the countdown, players traverse through the eleven paths in search for red sand, lapis lazuli, and other resources in decorated pots.
 The gamemode is set to adventure, so players must use anything but their fist to break decorated pots and collect red sand.

-*Lapis lazuli can be found sprinkled on the ground, as loot mined by monster spawners, a reward for ignighting candles, and locked behind treasure vaults.*
+*Lapis lazuli can be found sprinkled on the ground, as loot mined by monster spawners, a reward for igniting candles, and locked behind treasure vaults.*
-Treasure vaults can be unlocked with color-matching keys found seperatly in the paths of the tomb.
+Treasure vaults can be unlocked with color-matching keys found separately in the paths of the tomb.

-*A team's score is the collective total of all lapis lazuli banked by payers of that team.*
+*A team's score is the collective total of all lapis lazuli banked by players of that team.*
 To bank lapis lazuli, players must escape the tomb before their timer runs out through the exit portal located in the hub of the tomb across the spawn platform.
 *This is the only way out of the tomb and the only way to bank your score!*
 Once a player exits the tomb they cannot return.